 On October 9, 2020, Trans Mountain submitted a variance application to the CER for the West Alternative Route through the Coldwater Valley in British Columbia.
 Trans Mountain completed detailed environment and engineering work for the Western Alternative Route along with engagement with area Indigenous groups and, subject to necessary approvals, we anticipate starting construction next year.
-The CER process is expected to conclude by the end of the second quarter.
+The CER authorized the West Alternative Route in July 2021.
+The corresponding amendment to the BC Environmental Assessment Certificate was approved on October 27, 2021.